Features How It Works Privacy Ingredients Support

 Products Containing Amine-Based Preservatives

 Per the CIR caution, Panthenol should not be combined in formulations where N-nitroso compounds could form.
-This is a formulation concern handled by manufacturers, not a consumer layering issue.
+This is a formulation-level consideration addressed during product development.

 Popular Products